mspnp/aks-baseline-regulated/docs/deploy/10-pre-bootstrap.md

    1. Expand **Affected resources**.
    1. Click on your ACR instance name under one of the **registries** tabs.

    In here, you can see which container images are **Unhealthy** (had a scan detection), **Healthy** (was scanned, but didn't result in any alerts), and **Unverified** (was unable to be scanned).
-Unfortunately, Azure Defender for container registries is [unable to scan all container types](https://docs.microsoft.com/azure/security-center/defender-for-container-registries-introduction#availability).
+Unfortunately, Azure Defender for container registries is [unable to scan all artifacts types](https://docs.microsoft.com/azure/security-center/defender-for-container-registries-introduction#availability).
 Also, because your container registry is exposed exclusively through Private Link, you won't get a list of those Unverified images listed here.
 Azure Defender for container registries is only full-featured with non-network restricted container registries.

    As with any Azure Security Center product, you can set up alerts or via your connected SIEM to be identified when an issue is detected.
 Periodically checking and discovering security alerts via the Azure Portal is not the expected method to consume these security status notifications.
-No alerts are Security Center alerts currently configured for this walkthrough.
+No Security Center alerts are currently configured for this walkthrough.

    **There is no action for you to take, in this step.** This was just a demonstration of Azure Security Center's scanning features.
 Ultimately, you'll want to build a quarantine pipeline that solves for your needs and aligns with your image deployment strategy and supply chain requirements.